Common problems

 Addiction

+Counselling for addiction aims to support you to question and clarify what you want from life, in the short to medium term and support you to create the conditions for this to unfold. eg: Fictitious case example: ‘Bert’ is a sexually acting out (serial affairs) stressed young father.
+It turned out that he was assisted to discover 3 things: deeper trust, sensuality and depth in his marriage; manage his communication, bonding and activities with his children better and assert himself at work so he didn’t have to outperform to compensate for his poor self-image.
 Bert learnt to see that the sexual acting out was a symptom of his distress.
-A response to feeling exploited at work, taken for granted at home, and disempowered in life generally (or elements of insight along these lines).
-He also learnt that his father took to alcohol (or withdrew) to escape a boring job, kids he was clueless in dealing with and a marriage that disappointed.
-This all helped to make real and lasting changes in his life that made sense to him and were definitely enriching and satisfying to sustain.
-Bert was no longer a flirt
+A response to feeling exploited or monitorede at work, taken for granted at home, and disillusioned in life generally.
+He also learnt that his father took to alcohol (or withdrew) to escape a boring job and kids he was clueless in dealing with, and a marriage that disappointed.
+This helped to make real and lasting changes in his life that made sense to him and were enriching and satisfying to sustain.
+Bert was no longer a flirt :) because it no longer made sense and did not ‘feel right’ to do this.

-Chemical addictions are a little different in that structures, like commitments to not use or minimise alcohol use are very much part of the therapy.
+Chemical addictions are a little different in that structures, like commitments to ‘not use’ or ‘minimise use’ are very much part of the therapeutic contract.
 I don’t work with active ‘users’ or counsel people who are intoxicated.
 Generally alcohol or other drug users are well served in the public domain with government funded services.
 Having said that you may be a ‘functional alcoholic’ (if there is any such thing), hidden amongst the other 2 million Australians.
-I do a lot of work with those who wish to reduce ’self-medicating’ daily or nearly daily with alcohol.
-You may have been drinking alcohol for years to alleviate discomfort such as stress, depression, uninspiring relationship, social anxiety or just to fit in.
-My counselling work with you would focus on creating several alcohol free days in a week and ’skilling up’ in alternative ways to respond to the above painful scenarios.
+I do a lot of work with those who wish to reduce ‘self-medicating’ daily or nearly daily with alcohol or other substances.
+You may have been self medicating for years to alleviate discomfort such as stress, depression, uninspiring relationship, social anxiety, poor self esteem or just trying to fit in.

-‘Numbing out and dumbing down’ with alcohol doesn’t deliver a richer life.
-It helps you avoid addressing issues like social anxiety, relationship disappointments, self-esteem struggles or depression.
+Over time this leaves a hollowness, insecurity and depression that is hard to shake off, except through drinking or using again.
 It takes a fair bit of guts and determination to recognise this.
 Imagining there is a better life available to you and darn well doing something about it takes a fair bit of focus.
 Counselling can assist you to stick with your ‘deepest knowing on this score’.
 Offering coaching, support, challenge, encouragement and reality checks along the way.

 Hope that offers some sense of my counselling work on addiction.